h3tpatel/cvlog.github.io/_posts/2024-03-28-RAFT-Optical-flow-and-CoTracker.md

 #### **New Insights into Animals: Pollination to Migration, Flight Dynamics to Social Behavior**

-As shown in the trained model on hummingbird videos, we can track the movement of hummingbirds as they fly between flowers.
-Analyzing these videos yields insights into the *fascinating mutualistic relationships hummingbirds have with the plants they pollinate*.
+1. **Hummingbird movement tracking**: As shown in the trained model on hummingbird videos, we can track the movement of hummingbirds as they fly between flowers.

+2. **Hummingbird-plant relationships**: Analyzing these videos yields insights into the *fascinating mutualistic relationships hummingbirds have with the plants they pollinate*.
 Studying hummingbird and flower morphologies can help explain the interaction patterns seen in hummingbird-plant networks.

-Another use case is quantifying hummingbird *flight dynamics*, including their complex wing kinematics during hovering and maneuvering.
-By identifying individuals based on their *unique plumage patterns* and tracking them across camera feeds, we could monitor populations, reveal movement patterns, and estimate abundances.
+3. **Flight dynamics**: Another use case is quantifying hummingbird *flight dynamics*, including their complex wing kinematics during hovering and maneuvering.

+4. **Individual identification and population monitoring**: By identifying individuals based on their *unique plumage patterns* and tracking them across camera feeds, we could monitor populations, reveal movement patterns, and estimate abundances.

-#### Code of **Regular grid + Segmentation mask**
+#### **CoTracker Implementation: Regular grid + Visualize Track Traces**

 Now, let's implement the CoTracker model, which is designed for tracking points (pixels) across video frames.
 First, we specify the path of the video and convert it into a PyTorch tensor for further preprocessing.
 The video tensor is permuted to match the expected input **`(Batch x Time x Channels x Height x Width)`**.
 Then, we initialize the model using pre-trained checkpoints.